gaybro8777/cheetah/readme.md

 Techniques graduate here from other data-extraction and algorithmic projects.
 While this repro contains algorithms and code, its intent is not as a library but to provide a self-contained repro environment for research and dissemination.
 The purpose of this project is to inform and educate the public about the new public nuisance of misinformation, using open-source methods to quantify it.
-Because the reality is that reverse-engineering misinformation actors (algorithms, search engines, sites, even entire platforms) is actually very easy to do, using off-the-shelf NLP and machine learning.
+Because the reality is that reverse-engineering misinformation actors (algorithms, search engines, sites, even entire platforms) is actually very easy, using off-the-shelf NLP and machine learning.

-Please star this project and consider supporting.
+Run the code and see for yourself.

 ## Running Cheetah